Ferredoxin

 Ferredoxins (from Latin ferrum: iron + redox, often abbreviated "fd") are iron–sulfur proteins that mediate electron transfer in a range of metabolic reactions.
+They contain iron and sulfur atoms organized as iron–sulfur clusters.
+These biomolecules accept or discharge electrons, with the effect of a change in the oxidation state of the iron atoms between +2 and +3, letting them act as electron transfer agents in biological redox reactions.

 The term "ferredoxin" was coined by D.C.
 Wharton of the DuPont Co. and applied to the "iron protein" first purified in 1962 by Mortenson, Valentine, and Carnahan from the anaerobic bacterium Clostridium pasteurianum.